The FutureSciTech LeadersSummit

 Science Research Writing Certification

-The World's FIRST Laureate Certification Course in Advanced Science Research Writing
+The world's first Laureate Certification Course in Advanced Science Research Writing

-This intensive 10-week course consists of self-paced modules covering all aspects of documenting a research project & creating a professional-grade research paper.
+Upon successful completion of the Summit, Delegates are eligible for the Science Research Writing Certification course.
+This intensive 10-week course consists of self-paced modules covering all aspects of documenting a research project and creating a professional-grade research paper.

 Upon successful completion of this course, students will receive an official certificate signed by a Nobel Laureate and will possess the skills and knowledge to author a paper which may be submitted to the most prestigious national and international STEM competitions.
 This extraordinary distinction will change the course of your college admissions and will further inform your passion for STEM.